Sole Jaimes

-Florencia Soledad "Sole" Jaimes (born 20 January 1989) is an Argentine professional footballer who plays as a striker for Brazilian club CR Flamengo and the Argentina national team.
+Florencia Soledad "Sole" Jaimes (born 20 January 1989) is an Argentine professional footballer who plays as a striker for 3B da Amazônia and the Argentina national team.

 Club career

 Jaimes played for Boca Juniors and River Plate in her home country before moving to Brazil in 2014, with Foz Cataratas.
 In 2015, after a brief period at São Paulo, she joined Santos.

 Initially a backup option, Jaimes became a regular starter in the 2016 season, and impressed with 18 goals in the 2017 Campeonato Brasileiro de Futebol Feminino Série A1, being the top goalscorer of the competition.
 This led to a move to Chinese side Dalian Quanjian, where she stayed for a year before joining Lyon.

 On 11 July 2019, Jaimes returned to Santos on a contract until the end of the year.
 She then moved back to China for the 2020 campaign with Changchun Zhuoyue.

 On 21 May 2021, Jaimes returned to Santos for a third spell after agreeing to a three-month loan deal.
+She moved to Napoli in September, before returning to Brazil with Flamengo on 1 July 2022.

+On 5 June 2024, days after leaving Fla, Jaimes returned to Santos on a contract until December 2025.
+On 12 March 2025, she rescinded her link with the club.